lskillen/lskillen/README.md

 ## 👋 About Me

-I didn’t start with much, but I started early.
-I wrote BASIC on a Commodore 64, hacked together games, and reverse-engineered software to see how it worked.
-That curiosity turned into a career, starting with a Newzbin, and eventually a Cloudsmith.
+I didn’t start with much.
+But I started with a C64, a mind full of questions, and a lot of time alone.

-I’m Lee, co-founder and CTO of Cloudsmith and a lifelong builder.
-My journey has taken me from bedroom coding in Belfast to running a platform that secures the software supply chain for some of the biggest companies in the world.
-Along the way, I’ve worked across search, security, cloud infrastructure, and developer tooling.
-I’ve failed, learned, started again, and kept going.
+That turned into BASIC, games, C/C++, and reverse engineering.
+Curiosity gave me a future.

-Cloudsmith reflects that mindset.
-We’re not just artifact storage.
-We’re cloud-native artifact management: a global control plane for software entering and exiting companies.
-We sit next to every source and sink of code, data, and packages, making sure what goes in and what comes out is safe, trusted, and manageable at scale.
+I’m Lee, co-founder and CTO at Cloudsmith.
+I’ve gone from bedroom coding in Belfast to building a platform that helps secure the software supply chain for some of the biggest companies in the world.

-It’s fully managed, security by default, and built by a team that obsesses over simplicity and doing things right.
-When customers choose Cloudsmith, they get a service backed by real people, deep knowledge, and years of hard-won experience.
+I helped build Newzbin and Cloudsmith.
+I’ve worked across search, cloud, security, and developer tools.
+I’ve lived through failure, burnout, heartache, fundraising, rebuilds, breakthroughs, and success.

-I still like to stay close to the code.
-I still care deeply about good architecture, clear thinking, and enabling great engineers to do their best work.
-I focus on building tools that make teams safer, faster, and saner.
+I still stay close to the code.
+I obsess over good architecture, smart defaults, and making engineers' lives easier.
+It doesn’t need to be magic; it just needs to be honest, reliable, and built right.

-If any of that resonates with you, or if you want to discuss platform engineering, developer experience, managing chaos at scale, or building something from scratch, get in touch.
+If you care about platform engineering, developer experience, critical infrastructure, securing the world’s software, or scaling without breaking the team, let’s talk.
+Starting something new?
+I’d love to hear about it.

 ## 3️⃣ Career Highlights